Unesco application process 2024-2026

 In November 2017, the Ministry of Education and Culture named Torne Rivers traditional rapid fishing culture to the National List of Living Heritage.
 It is included in the list in the subject area Nature and the Universe.
 Proposals are made from the national list to UNESCO’s international lists of intangible cultural heritage.
 In Sweden, Håvfisketraditionen i Tornedalen has been named to the national intangible cultural heritage candidate list in 2018.

 So far, in Finland, the sauna tradition (2020) and Kaustinen fiddle playing (2021) have been nominated from Finland to UNESCO’s list of the intangible cultural heritage of humanity, as well as the Nordic tradition of clinkerboats (2021), in which Sweden is also included, as well as the knowledge, skills and techniques related to hand-made glass (2023) with five other country.
-This year (2024), Sweden is waiting for a decision on the nomination of the summer field tradition (Swedish: fäbodbruk) to the list together with Norway.
+In Sweden, the summer farming tradition (sw. fäbodkultur) was inscribed on the list together with Norway in 2024.

 Timetable and procedure